libreForms/spec/spec.md

 #### Form data collected using HTML forms

-This API presumes that form data will be collected collected using HTML forms in the web client.
+This API presumes that form data will be collected using HTML forms in the web client.

 #### Form data stored in schemaless databases

 This API presumes that form data will be stored in schemaless database, like a document database, to ensure that that the server doesn't need to know the structure of the form data it is receiving ahead of time.
 In addition, this approach supports easy prototyping and changes to form configurations, without breaking the backend server or requiring a copy of the form configuration to reside there.

+#### Configs define behavior at the client level, but not necessarily beyond that

+In distributed environments, the server may not know exactly what's happening at the client level.
+In fact, the more clients a server is receiving data from, the more generalized its interactions with them will probably need to be.
+To that end, this API presumes that configs will always apply to behavior at the client level, but that they might not apply to behavior at the server level - especially in distributed or RESTful environments.
+Instead, we treat data, other than form data, traded between server and client (and server and database) as metadata.

 #### Single reserved character employed for form configs, metadata, and deprecated form names